Set debug mode

 In debug mode you can execute statements in steps, see variables, etc. While a thread is running in debug mode, several buttons are added to the toolbar, and optionally Debug window is shown.

 In debug mode, the thread can run in step mode or not.
 In step mode, before each statement the thread waits speedMS milliseconds.
-If speedMS is omitted or -1, waits until you click one of Run->Debug menu items or toolbar buttons.
+If speedMS is omitted or -1, waits until you click one of Debug menu items or toolbar buttons.

 deb sets step mode. deb- ends step mode. deb+ also ends step mode.
-To set step mode also can be used temporary breakpoints and 'Break on error' menu items.
-Read more later.
-To end step mode, also can be used menu/toolbar items (Continue and other).
+To set step mode also can be used breakpoints and menu Debug -> Options -> Break on error.
+Read more below.
+To start/end step mode, also can be used Debug menu/toolbar items.
 Using all these features, you can execute some parts of macro in step mode, and other parts not in step mode.

 Statements in not expanded folders are executed not in step mode.
-This makes debugging easier because skips System functions and other low level functions, unless you expand the folder where the function is (or use "Step Into" button).
+This makes debugging easier because skips System functions and other low-level functions, unless you expand the folder where the function is (or use "Step Into" button).

 Menu/toolbar items:

 Step - executes the statement that is marked with a yellow arrow, and stops at the next statement.
 Then marks the executed statement with a green marker.
-If the statement calls an user-defined function, opens the function.
+If the statement calls a user-defined function, opens the function.
 Skips functions that are not in expanded folders.

 Step Into - the same as above, but does not skip functions that are not in expanded folders.